 Look for the survey decals near trail entry points, on posts, sign boards and litter containers.
 Completing the survey enters the user in a prize draw!

-The survey can also be accessed via these links:
+The surveys can also be accessed via these links:

 For a 10.5 km trip, connect the paved trails that run from the corner of John Street to Junot Avenue to the corner of Arthur Street and Riverview Drive (beside the Best Western on Arthur Street).